industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 which then correspond to the elements of the ideal point.
 On the other hand, the nadir point is less trivial to compute, and is therefore often approximated.

-A concept similar to Pareto optimality is _dominance_.
+Another important concept, which is similar to Pareto optimality, is _dominance_.
 Dominance is usually defined using objective vectors as:

 <span id="def:dominance"></span>